protesilaos/my-website/_commentary/2021-12-30-nuance-grammar.md

 capitalisation of proper nouns but ultimately developed into a commentary on matters of style and grammar.
-I have omitted the personally identifying information and am sharing this with permission in the hope that others may find it useful.
+I have omitted the personally identifying information and am sharing this with permission in the hope that others will find it useful.

 * * *